Bol Kaffara: Plot

 This story is of an ambitious Sialkot girl Amena who is married to Liaquat and has a son named Ruhan.
 Liaqut's family are his mother, two married sisters and a younger brother Nasir.
-Amena's in-laws are greedy who do not give importance to her education; all that matters to them is money, except her brother in law Nasir.
+Amena's in-laws are greedy who do not give importance to her education; all that matters to them is money, except her brother-in-law Nasir.

-Amena's home consists of her father and sister fatima.
+Amena's family consists of her father and sister Fatima.
 She also has an older brother Sajjad, who is married to Shehnaz and has two children.
-Amena's sister Fatima has one sided love with Nasir.
-But Nasir is a road side Romeo personality who doesn't like her.
+Amena's sister Fatima has one-sided love with Nasir.
+But Nasir doesn't like her.